u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/enterprise.rst

 Self-Hosting
 ~~~~~~~~~~~~

-For the duration of this Agreement, Odoo SA commits to sending a "Security Advisory" to the Customer
+For the duration of this Agreement, Thrive Bureau ERP SA commits to sending a "Security Advisory" to the Customer
 for any security Bug that is discovered in the Covered Versions of the Software (this excludes Extra
 Modules), at least 2 weeks before making the Security Advisory public, unless the Bug has already
 been disclosed publicly by a third party.